Leon Mandelshtam: Written Works

 Mandelshtam works included an early translation of the Torah, possibly the first, into Russian as well as translations of many Psalms.
 He also produced Russian to Hebrew and Hebrew to Russian dictionaries.

 Rejected by his family for seeking secular education, Mandelshtam would publish a book of poems in Russian about the dreams and doubts of Jewish youth who sought to break away from their communities and pursue secular education.
-His first publication was a collection of his poems that were compiled in 1840 and approved by the censors for publishing in June of 1841, notably being the first collection of Russian poetry written by a Jewish author.
+His first publication was a collection of his poems that were compiled in 1840 and approved by the censors for publishing in June 1841, notably being the first collection of Russian poetry written by a Jewish author.

 While working for the Russian Ministry of Public Education in the 1840's, Mandelshtam published several textbooks in the Russian language.

 In 1864 Mandelshtam published a dramatic prose story titled 'The Jewish Family' at his own expense via a publisher in Germany.
 The Russian government censors viewed its promotion of Jewish life as reprehensible and did not allow its distribution in Russia until a abridged version was released in 1872.

 In 1880, a collection of Mandelshtam's poems in German, "Voices in the Desert: Selected Jewish Songs," was published in London.

 Mandelshtam would also become the first writer to translate Pushkin to Hebrew.